-Middle Eastern origin some 6000 years ago suggests this allele may have owed its success to the invention of writing.
+Its Middle Eastern origin some 6000 years ago suggests this allele may have owed its success to the invention of writing.
 Most people had trouble reading, writing, and copying lengthy texts in ancient times, when characters were written continuously with little or no punctuation.
-There was an acute need for scribes who could excel at this task, and such people were rewarded with reproductive success (
+There was an acute need for scribes who could excel at this task, and such people were rewarded with reproductive success (Frost, 2008; Frost, 2011).

 Human intelligence is modular to varying degrees, and much of this modularity seems to have arisen during historic times.
 It is a product of humans adapting not only to their physical environments but also to their more rapidly evolving cultural environments.